eMahtab/spring-projects/spring-core/global-exception-handling/README.md

 ## ProductController

-**The ProductController looks much cleaner, as we have moved Exception handlers to GlobalExceptionHandler class which is annotated with @RestControllerAdvice.**
+**👉 The ProductController looks much cleaner, as we have moved Exception handlers to GlobalExceptionHandler class which is annotated with @RestControllerAdvice.**

 **👉 Note that we can still have specific exception handlers in the ProdcutController for exceptions which are not handled by GlobalExceptionHandler.**